joseptnl/TSN-PRP-Libraries/README.md

 ## Use

 First you should make sure the directory is cleared of compiled files.
 Then, you can use the *make* command with the parameters listed bellow:
-* prpstest
+* prpstest: Send prp frames
-* tsnstest
+* tsnstest: Send tsn frames
-* rtest
+* rtest: Receive frames.

 ## Structure

 The library has a Layers Architecture.
 The internal layers are:
 * generics: Hiddes direct interaction with Linux OS functions using sockets.
 * packetio: Avoids the need to know the socket concept, allowing the developer to work with NICs directly.
-* ethframes: Providers function utils to build the Ethernet frames.
+* ethframes: Provides function utils to build the Ethernet frames.

 Above the internal layers there are the application layers:
 * tsn: Hiddes logic of sending a copy of each frame through k NICs